rsdoiel/shorthand/ideas.md

     + Assignments exist on a single line in the form of label, operator and value
         + assignments (attaching a value or expansion to a label)
     + If the line is not an assignment it is an expansion written to stdout
-        + expansion (is a string with any labels in string resolved to their previously computed value)
+        + expansion (is a string with any labels in string resolved to their previously assigned value)
 + A assignment statement is a triple (three cells of a tuple)
+    + op (the assignment operation to be performed)
     + label (the receiver of the results)
-    + op (the assignment operation to be performed)
     + value (the thing being operated on)
 + In memory it is represented as a five-tuple
+    + op
     + label
-    + op
     + value
     + expansion
     + line number